When Can Little One's Drink Water? A Guide for Parents

 Developing Cup Drinking Skills

-Encouraging babies to use a straw cup, sippy cup, or open cup helps build coordination and independence.
+Encouraging to use a straw cup, sippy cup, or open cup helps build coordination and independence.
 Offering water in these formats from around six months old allows children to develop lifelong healthy drinking habits.

 By 12 months of age, most children should be transitioning away from bottles and learning to drink confidently from a cup.

-Signs Your Baby Is Getting Enough Water
+Signs Your Little One's Is Getting Enough Water

 Hydration comes mostly from milk in the first year, but once water is introduced, signs of adequate intake include: